okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-direct-auth-grants/main/coobov/use-flow.md

 - `oob_code`: An identifier of a single out-of-band factor transaction.
 To respond to or check on the status of an out-of-band factor, use this code to identify the factor transaction.
 - `expires_in`: The time, in seconds, until the `oob_code` expires
 - `interval`: The frequency, in seconds, at which the client needs to poll Okta to check if the out-of-band factor is completed.
 This is only relevant to polling factors such as Okta Verify Push.
 - `channel`: The type of out-of-band channel used.
-Okta currently only supports Okta Verify Push.<!-- need to update this when phase 2 is complete -->
 - `binding_method`: The method used to bind the out-of-band channel with the primary channel.
 Supported values: `none`, `transfer`.
 - `binding_code`: The end user verification code used to bind the authorization operation on the secondary channel with the primary channel.
 This parameter appears only if `binding_method=transfer`.